JasonEtco/todo/README.md

 ## Usage

 Using **todo** should be really simple.
 Once you've installed it in your repository, simply push some code (to your default branch, a PR; doesn't matter).
-If the code you pushed includes the configured keyword (default is `@todo`), then the integration will create a new issue for you using the comment your wrote in your code!
+If the code you pushed includes one of the configured keywords (defaults are `@todo` and `TODO`), then the integration will create a new issue for you using the comment your wrote in your code!

 If I pushed this: